 There is a 21’ difference between the lakes so the freighters must go through locks.

-http://www.bushplane.com/visitors-canadian-bushplane-heritage/) ...Steve was in his glory!
+We made our way along the waterfront until we reached the Canadian Bushplane Heritage Centre (http://www.bushplane.com/visitors-canadian-bushplane-heritage/) ...Steve was in his glory!
 It is a very cool place...very impressive!
 There is a bush plane that you can sit in and it simulates flights around the area...so we took a tour over Sault Ste.
 Marie; a flight through the Agawa Canyon to a remote fishing camp; and we even joined the crew of a water-bomber to fight some forest fires.
 It was all very realistic...no need to take those tours now...we’ve already seen it all!

 After almost 2 hours at the Bushplane museum, we continued our sight-seeing tour by going across the street to the Ermatinger-Clerque National Historic Site (http://www.city.sault-ste-marie.on.ca/Article_Page.aspx?ID=276&deptid=1).
 The Ermatinger•Clergue National Historic Site consists of two of the oldest stone buildings northwest of Toronto surrounded by period gardens.
 The first building, the Ermatinger Old Stone House, is restored to depict the domestic and professional life of Charles Oakes Ermatinger and other prominent residents and visitors of the House between 1808 and 1870 reflecting the nationally recognized historic aspects of the House.
 The second building, the Clergue Blockhouse, was relocated to the Site in 1996, and was the home of Francis Hector Clergue from 1894 – 1908.